AstroPathJHU/AstroPathPipeline/README.md

     - **field log** and **metadata summary** files like in the above run mode, combined for every slide in the batch
     - **a "`postrun_info`" subdirectory** containing similar low-leve info to that of the previous run mode

 There are currently NO OPTIONS for the user to change in this run mode, again to ensure consistency between the mean images used in making the flatfield model.
 Also please note that producing the summary PDF file requires running on a system that recognizes `pdflatex` as a command.
-If the runtime environment doesn't have LaTeX installed, the template .tex file for the PDF is still created but the output PDF is not, and a mild low-level warning is output to the log files.
+If the runtime environment doesn't have LaTeX installed (along with the `graphicx` and `geometry` packages), the template .tex file for the PDF is still created but the output PDF is not, and a low-level warning is output to the log files.

 ## Image Correction

 The "image correction" portion of the code corrects raw ".Data.dat" files based on a given flatfield and warping model and writes out their contents as ".fw" files.
 It runs for one slide at a time.
 To run it in the most common use case, enter the following command and arguments:

-`run_for_sample.py [slide_ID] [rawfile_directory] [root_directory] [working_directory] --flatfield_file [path_to_flatfield_bin_file] --warp_def [path_to_warp_csv_file]`
+`run_image_correction [slide_ID] [rawfile_directory] [root_directory] [working_directory] --flatfield_file [path_to_flatfield_bin_file] --warp_def [path_to_warp_csv_file]`

 where:
 - `[slide_ID]` is the name of the slide whose files should be corrected and re-written out (i.e. "`M21_1`")